 - Before cranking up the gas outside, always check that your holiday park owner is happy for you to use a barbecue.
 Plus, spare a thought for your fellow neighbours who might not appreciate the smoke and smell!

-- Keep your barbecue away from children playing and remember, a barbecue can give off a lot of heat so don’t have it too close to your static caravan or lodge or near any veranda rails and posts.
-It could cause serious damage or scorching.
+- Keep your children away from the barbecue when cooking, and remember that a barbecue can give off a lot of heat so don’t have it too close to your static caravan or lodge, or near any veranda rails and posts.
+It could cause serious damage or scorching

-- Also, keep it well off the ground to prevent scorching or burning.
+- Also, keep any barbecue well off the ground to prevent scorching or burning to decking or grass.

-- Keep a fire extinguisher or an electric blanket nearby – just in case of emergencies.
+- Keep a fire extinguisher or an electric blanket nearby when cooking on a barbecue – just in case of emergencies

 As well as safety, hygiene is just as important whenever you’re preparing food.

-- Brushing meat with vegetable oil will help to stop it sticking to the grill.
-Add a bit of Rosemary to keep the bugs away too.
+- Brushing meat with vegetable oil will help to stop it sticking to the barbecue grill.
+Add a bit of Rosemary helps to keep the bugs away too!